Coryf65/SimpleAsyncDemo/README.md

 # SimpleAsyncDemo

 - Demo from Tim Corey on YouTube [here](https://youtu.be/2moh18sh5p4)
+- Microsoft Docs about Async Programming [here](https://docs.microsoft.com/en-us/dotnet/csharp/async)

+## Async Info

+>If you have any I/O-bound needs (such as requesting data from a network, accessing a database, or reading and writing to a file system), you'll want to utilize >asynchronous programming.
+You could also have CPU-bound code, such as performing an expensive calculation, which is also a good scenario for writing async code.
+>C# has a language-level asynchronous programming model, which allows for easily writing asynchronous code without having to juggle callbacks or conform to a library >that supports asynchrony.
+It follows what is known as the Task-based Asynchronous Pattern (TAP).
+-From Microsoft Documentation

 1. Learning about the new way to handle Threading.
 Using Tasks and Async / Await.